-G. Describe, in detail, the school's professional development plan related to its achievement gaps.
+G. Describe, in detail, the school's professional development plan and extended school services plan as related to its achievement gaps.

 Our school's professional development and extended school service will continue to be based on individual teacher needs as evidenced by teacher evaluations, teacher's self-reflections, professional growth plans and student needs.
-Extended school services will continue to be offered through the 21st CCLC & Save the Children programs which include before-school tutoring and homework help, after-school homework help, tutoring, and enrichment services during in seat instruction and remote after-school homework help, tutoring, and enrichment services during the pandemic while we are instruction remotely.
+Extended school services will continue to be offered through the 21st CCLC & Save the Children programs which include before-school tutoring and homework help, after-school homework help, tutoring, and enrichment services.
 21st CCLC will continue to use a needs assessment to determine programs to be offered to address specific instructional needs, and programs will be offered to all students, with at-risk students being encouraged to participate in programs specifically designed to address their deficiencies and advance their strengths.
 Teachers create individual learning plans for students in order to ensure student growth throughout the year.
 Plans are revisited bi-weekly to monitor progress.
 The District Writing Specialist will continue to be utilized as a resource for team-teaching, locating resources, providing professional development, and analyzing student products, with the additional strategy of inviting special education teachers to collaborate in the regular education classroom during writing activities and providing team teaching opportunities to special education classes during pull-out sessions.